silvinor/www/_posts/2026-08-05-everyone-masks.md

 Surface acting predicts exhaustion, and exhaustion predicts leaving.
 The organisational literature established that link in populations who mask for eight hours and then stop. [^12] Autistic employment outcomes are what that relationship looks like when the shift never ends.

-I could not find a peer-reviewed figure for average job tenure in autistic adults, which is the statistic this section most obviously wants. [^c] The figures circulating online do not trace to a study I can check, so I have not used them.
+I could not find a peer-reviewed figure for average job tenure in autistic adults, which is the statistic this section most obviously wants. [^d] The figures circulating online do not trace to a study I can check, so I have not used them.

 ## <small class="text-body-tertiary">Part 8: </small><br>The verdict you reach without a diagnosis